 The Enhanced Harm Reduction Working Group is a consortium of scientific experts, academics, policy makers, treatment providers and advocacy groups, working collaboratively to reduce the harms of intravenous drug use.

-Our aim is to develop the evidence base for reducing drug-related harms by piloting a SIF in the UK.
-This collaborative initiative will evaluate whether establishing a SIF would prove to be cost-effective, reduce crime, improve public health, reduce drug litter, and increase engagement in treatment services.
+Our aim is to develop the evidence base for reducing drug-related harms by enabling enhanced harm reduction services in the UK.
+This collaborative initiative will evaluate whether establishing such services would prove to be cost-effective, reduce crime, improve public health, reduce drug litter, and increase engagement in treatment services.

 Professor of Criminal Justice

 Drug Science Scientific Committee

 Editor of the British Journal of General Practice

 Drugs Service Coordinator, Release